This page contains a more detailed version of the upgrade instructions.

 .htaccessfile--if you have added custom rules to your

 robots.txtfile--if your blog lives in the root of your site (ie. the blog is the site) and you have created such a file, do not delete it.

 That's the overview of the upgrade process.
 Please continue reading the Detailed Upgrade Instructions.

 Remember, if you do encounter problems, re-read the Instructions below to insure you've followed the proper procedures and consult Troubleshooting: Common Installation Problems.

-If you plan on upgrading across more than two major releases, please consider upgrading incrementally to avoid potential conflicts and minimise the risks of database damage.
-For example, if you plan on upgrading from 2.5 to 3.9.1, upgrade to 2.7 first, followed by 2.9, and finally 3.9.1.
+If you plan on upgrading across more than two major releases, please consider upgrading incrementally to avoid potential conflicts and minimize the risks of database damage.
+For example, if you plan on upgrading from 2.5 to 3.9.2, upgrade to 2.7 first, followed by 2.9, then 3.1, and so on.
 Essential, it's okay to skip one release, but never skip TWO when upgrading.